PixelForm/hybrid/packages/reactivity/README.md

 ### Roadmap

 1. Drop in solutions for modern frameworks: React, Vue, Svelte. (other javascript frameworks on request)
-2. Drop in solutions for PHP and C# .NET (other frameworks on request)
 3. State/Store library
-5. Smarter state protocol for checking what actually changed and returning those values.
+5. Smarter state protocol for checking what actually changed.

 ### Features